hal/webpage/source/developer/framework-extensions.md

 **The Extension Point**

 In order to provide an extension point you need to implement a presenter-view (as described in the MVP section).
-For the extension to be discovered you need to annotate the Presenter proxy with a '@SubsystemExtension' declaration.
+For the extension to be discovered you need to annotate the Presenter proxy with a `@SubsystemExtension` declaration.

 This instructs the SPI processor to include another place that represents your subsystem specific dialog: